Towards Theory + Practice

 Michael holds three degrees in environmental planning and policy, including a PhD from UC Berkeley's Department of City and Regional Planning, and a graduate degree from MIT.
 His research on the intersection of climate change and communities of color has been featured in national publications including Urban Land (published by the Urban Land Institute); the Natural Resources Defense Fund Annual Report; the American Planning Association’s Planning Magazine; Green 2.0: Leadership at Work; USA Today; and Fox Latino News.

-Dr. Méndez’s forthcoming book “Climate Change from the Streets,” will be published by Yale University Press (January 2020).
+Dr. Méndez’s new book “Climate Change from the Streets,” will be published by Yale University Press (2020).
 The book provides an urgent and timely analysis of the contentious politics of incorporating environmental justice into global climate change policy.
 Although the science of climate change is clear, policy decisions about how to respond to its effects remain contentious.
 Even when such decisions claim to be guided by objective knowledge, they are made and implemented through political institutions and relationships—and all the competing interests and power struggles that this implies.
 Michael tells a timely story of people, place, and power in the context of climate change and inequality.
 He explores the perspectives and influence low-income people of color bring to their advocacy work on climate change.
 In California, activist groups have galvanized behind issues such as air pollution, poverty alleviation, and green jobs to advance equitable climate solutions at the local, state, and global levels.
 Arguing that environmental protection and improving public health are inextricably linked, Michael contends that we must incorporate local knowledge, culture, and history into policymaking to fully address the global complexities of climate change and the real threats facing our local communities. https://yalebooks.yale.edu/book/9780300232158/climate-change-streets

 Through a combination of social theory, fieldwork, and engagement with civic leaders, the objective of Michael's teaching is to provide students with a critical understanding of urban problems and the methods needed to address environmental health inequities in neighborhoods.